 The best compliment a film projectionist can receive from their audience is none at all.
 In other words, the best projectionists are never noticed by the audience when they deliver a flawless screening: a smooth transition between changing reels, a correctly matted screen ratio, an in-focus image throughout.
-Projectionists spend hours before, during, and after a screening to provide their audience with an immersive cinematic experience, transforming thousands of feet of wound up celluloid film images into a moving, breathing film.
-In a profession that values invisibility, it is no wonder that many of the trade’s skills and tricks themselves seem inaccessible to those outside of the projection booth.
+Projectionists spend hours before, during, and after a screening to provide their audience with an immersive cinematic experience, transforming thousands of feet of wound-up celluloid film images into a moving, breathing film.
+In a profession that values invisibility, it is no wonder that many of the trade’s skills and tricks themselves seem inaccessible to those outside of the projection booth unaware of the art of film projection.

 To solve this dearth of information out in the open, The George Eastman Museum recently published an introductory companion filled with basic knowledge and procedures for projecting films.
 This guide is primarily written by several staff members of the Moving Image Department at the George Eastman Museum, including projectionists, film technicians, and curators.
 Several masters students at the Jeffrey R. Selznick School of Film Preservation, a program jointly run by the University of Rochester and the George Eastman Museum, also provided their own input, helping to make the book’s advice more accessible and useful.